 4.Khao khai jiaw (ข้าวไข่เจียว)

 Khao khai jiaw is rice with Thai omelet.
 It’s one of the most popular dishes because it is very easy to make and it’s delicious.
 By the time the steamed rice is ready; your Thai omelet will be done.
 Quick and Easy!
+You can also usually order a khao khai jiaw at any Thai stir fry restaurant at any time of the day.

 5.Nam Tao Hoo (น้ำเต้าหู้) and Pa-tong-go (ปาท่องโก๋)

+Nam tao hoo is fresh soy milk.
+The vendors usually add some sugar to hot soy milk in a plastic bag.
+It is also popular to have nam tao hoo in the evening or at night after a meal.
 Pa-tong-go is the Thai version of a donut.
 The dough is light and fluffy, and instead of a sweet style donut, they are a little salty.
 Patongo (ปาท่องโก๋) is one of the most common breakfast snacks in Thailand, and many people will buy a bag to takeaway for breakfast.
+They are often served together.
+I can guarantee they are a perfect match.

 6.Khao Rad Gaeng (ข้าวราดแกง)